Local culture in Oman

 Festivals in Oman

-Salalah Tourism Festival (also known as the Khareef Festival) - 21 June to 21 Sept
+Salalah Tourism Festival (also known as the Khareef Festival) - summer

-Held during the three months of the khareef, featuring assorted cultural attractions, sporting events, concerts and shopping promotions.
+Held during the three months of the khareef (monsoon), featuring assorted cultural attractions, sporting events, concerts and shopping promotions.

 Ramadan - dates vary according to local astronomical